2016-2017 Undergraduate & Graduate Catalog

 Programs Based On Need

-The programs listed below are considered "gift" assistance and do not require repayment.
+The following programs are considered "gift" assistance and do not require repayment.

 1. Grand Valley Need-based Grant Programs.
 These grants are available to full-time undergraduate students based on financial need and availability of funds.
 To apply, you must complete the FAFSA.

 c.
 Grand Valley Second-year Grant.
-This need-based grant award amount is up to $2,700 for returning second-year students who have exceptional unmet need and have passed all credits attempted in their first year at GVSU.
+This need-based grant award amount is up to $2,700 for returning second-year students who have exceptional unmet need and have completed a sufficient amount of their attempted credits in their first year at GVSU.
 Priority given to students who file their FAFSA by March 1.

 2. Federal Pell Grant.
 This program is the main source of need-based federal financial aid grant funds.
 To apply for a Pell Grant, you must submit the FAFSA and indicate on this form that you wish Grand Valley State University to receive your application.
 You will then receive a notification form called the Student Aid Report (SAR).
 The Financial Aid Office in turn will notify you of the exact amount of the grant, which is determined from a payment schedule published by the U.S. Department of Education.
 No specific GPA is required for renewal; however, students must be making satisfactory academic progress to remain eligible.